wellenvogel/avnav-driver-plugin/Readme.md

 Kernel Modules for AvNav Images
 ===============================
 This package contains some kernel modules for [AvNav](https://www.wellenvogel.net/software/avnav/docs/install.html?lang=en#h2:AvNavImagesnamedHeadlessinthepast) images on a raspberry pi.
-They will be installed using [DKMS](https://manpages.ubuntu.com/manpages/bionic/man8/dkms.8.html).
+They will be handled using [DKMS](https://manpages.ubuntu.com/manpages/bionic/man8/dkms.8.html).
 By installing this package only the sources and the dkms.conf files for the included modules are installed to /usr/src.

 Activation of modules is only done when explicitely enabled in the [/boot/avnav.conf](https://www.wellenvogel.net/software/avnav/docs/install.html?lang=en#preparation).